Which school do you want to support?

 In 2009, Daniel Pink brought attention to the motivational risks of pay for performance in his bestseller Drive: the Surprising Truth About What Motivates Us.
 The heart of Pink’s thesis is that intrinsic motivation comes from a desire to achieve mastery, autonomy, and purpose.
 He presents evidence that conditional pay incentives can actually interfere with that drive.

-If your school or district is considering changes to the way teachers are paid, prepare for a bumpy ride and do your homework.
+If your school or district is considering changes to the way teachers are paid, prepare for a bumpy ride.
+Do your homework.

-The short answer is no. Experiments with pay-for-performance trials have produced disappointing results.
-Paychecks might be a small factor in whether a teacher stays at a school or in a role, but appear to have little or no influence in day-to-day work.
-After a decade of learning from the federal Teacher Incentive Fund program, it's clear that programs introducing merit pay produce conflict, mistrust, and distraction more often than they produce measurable positive results.
+The short answer is no. Experiments with pay-for-performance trials have repeatedly produced disappointing results in the USA and other developed markets (OECD) Paychecks can serve as a nudge factor in a teacher's decision to stay at a school or in a role, but they appear to have little or no influence in day-to-day work.
+A decade of experiments in U.S. states based on the federal Teacher Incentive Fund program suggest that merit pay designs are great at producing conflict, mistrust, confusion and distraction, but lousy at producing measurable positive results.

 If your school or district is considering changes to the way teachers are paid, prepare for a bumpy ride, particularly if the program involves judgments about performance.
 You can add a lot to the conversation by doing the homework that others may avoid.
 It is a much more complex topic than most believe, and the evidence of impact from past attempts is weak compared to the certainty of distracting conflict associated with attempting it.
 It's helpful to view Laney's story, the video at the top of this lesson, and consider what she needs to be successful.